abboudl/Chik-p/3-Host-Configuration-Stage/readme.md

 ### Step #3: Start an SSH agent and Add SSH Keys to it Keychain

-Ansible playbooks in this repository run under the security context of the `ansible` user on the CTFd, ELK, HAProxy, and Nginx hosts.
+Ansible playbooks in this stage run under the security context of the `ansible` user on the CTFd, ELK, HAProxy, and Nginx hosts.
 Ansible needs to SSH as this user.
 To make Ansible aware of this user's identity (i.e. its private key), we add the key to the `ssh-agent`'s keychain.

 Check if the ssh-agent is running:
 ```